Choose another lake

 Average

-A total of 270 Bluegills were collected ranging from 20 – 183 mm (0.8 – 7.2 in), with 62 > Stock size (80 mm [3.1 in]).
+A total of 259 Bluegills were collected ranging from 4.4 – 7.6", with 259 > Stock size of 3.1".
+Average length was 5.5".
 This survey did meet the minimum required number of fish > Stock size (n = 50) to quantify population demographics as set forth in the Lake Management Plan (LMP).
-The PSD fell within its respective target ranges, while RSD-7 fish only collected 1 fish.
-Body condition (as indexed by relative weight) exceeded the 90th percentile for Quality and Preferred sized fish.
+Body condition fell within the goal range.
 A high body condition indicates sufficient forage for fish growth.
-Despite Bluegill densities being high, and good Bluegill body condition, very few larger Bluegill were collected (as indicated by low the RSD-7 value).
-It’s possible that larger fish are present but were difficult to collect due to water clarity and water levels being low at the time of the survey.
+Despite Bluegill densities being high, and good Bluegill body condition, very few larger Bluegill were collected This is to be expected with the poor Largemouth bass population.

 LARGEMOUTH BASS